-The Law 8/2015 sets that the legal authority to establish the structure and conditions of the tolls and fees corresponds to the Government.
-Therefore, the CNMC has no competence to establish the remuneration of the regulated activities and the structure and conditions applicable to the access tariffs.
+In 2015, Law 8/2015 sets that the legal authority to establish the structure and conditions applicable to the access tariffs for transportation and distribution networks corresponds to the Government.
+Therefore, the definition of the structure and conditions applicable to the access tariffs are a prerequisite for the development of the Commission methodology.